 Aggressive/ Advanced Performance Shoes

 These shoes have a prominent feature.
 They have a downturned shape that offers you a lot of heel tension.
-Their shape is asymmetric and curves towards your toe to offer you strength for utter precision on tiny holds.
+In addition, their shape is asymmetric and curves towards your toe to offer you strength for utter precision on tiny holds.

 They are not as cozy as moderate climbing shoes because of their downturned shape.
 They are also not good at jamming or smearing feet in cracks due to that downturned shape on the big toe.
 Aggressive shoes are not durable because they have a thin rubber.